zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## spinwheel2d.js
+ Colorful, flowerlike radial spinner.
+ Yet another example of the complex and unpredictible things that result when you combine a few simple waveforms.

+## rgbplasma2d.js
+ Simple, brightly colored additive sine/cosine plasma with sliders to control noise scale and density.
+Built from a GLSL prototype just to see if a Pixelblaze 3 can manage the trig mostly the same way.
+Spoiler:  It can!

 ## snowflakenova2d.js
  Started life as a snowflake generator, but turned into more of a psychedelic snowflake kaleidoscope thing...